Our Mission and What We Do

 The mission of EPA is to protect human health and the environment.

-- national efforts to reduce environmental risk are based on the best available scientific information;
+- National efforts to reduce environmental risks are based on the best available scientific information;

-- federal laws protecting human health and the environment are enforced fairly and effectively;
+- Federal laws protecting human health and the environment are administered and enforced fairly, effectively and as Congress intended;

-- environmental protection is an integral consideration in U.S. policies concerning natural resources, human health, economic growth, energy, transportation, agriculture, industry, and international trade, and these factors are similarly considered in establishing environmental policy;
+- Environmental stewardship is integral to U.S. policies concerning natural resources, human health, economic growth, energy, transportation, agriculture, industry, and international trade, and these factors are similarly considered in establishing environmental policy;

 To accomplish this mission, we: